 Northwestern follows a promotion system based upon earned credits.
+Credits are earned when a student passes a class and fulfills seat-time requirements.
 This system gives students and parents a more realistic assessment of the student's progress toward earning a state high school diploma.
 The requirements meet the minimum state defined level and are as follows:

 SOPHOMORE JUNIOR SENIOR

 4 credits 10 credits 16 credits

-1 English 2 English 3 English
+1 English 2 English (1 & 2) 3 English (1, 2 & 3)

 1 math 2 math 3 math

-1 science and/or 1 social studies 1 science 2 science
+2 additional credits 1 science 2 science

-1 elective in a program of study 1 social studies 2 social studies
+1 social studies 2 social studies

-4 electives in a program of study 6 electives in a program of study
+4 electives in a 6 electives in a program

+program of study of study

-Students who fail required classes are strongly encouraged to retake them in credit recovery programs provided in order to help the student stay on track for promotion and graduation.
-Contact your counselor for complete information.
+Students who fail required classes are strongly encouraged to retake them in credit recovery programs.
+Students who fail required courses due to "FA" are strongly encouraged to attend make-up school.
+Students should contact their school counselor for complete information in order to stay on track for promotion and graduation.